AbdelrahmanTarekMahmoud/Fan-Controller-/README.md

 # Fan-Controller-
 A fan controller ,Which The State of Fan is Changed by The temperature effect (ON,OFF) , (Depennds on Temperature)

-# This project is based on the layered architecture
+# This project is based on the layered architecture model